-Despite a recent study linking acid indigestion tablets to increased risk of developing Alzheimer’s and other types of dementia, patients should continue to take prescribed proton pump inhibitor drugs (PPIs), such as Omeprazole.
+Despite a recent study linking acid indigestion tablets to increased risk of developing Alzheimer’s and other types of dementia, patients should continue to take prescribed proton pump inhibitor drugs (PPIs), such as omeprazole and pantoprazole.

-Medications like Omeprazole and Ranitidine work by suppressing the amount of stomach acid, treating heartburn and stomach ulcers, and are widely used throughout the UK.
+Medications like omeprazole and pantoprazole work by suppressing the amount of stomach acid, treating heartburn and stomach ulcers, and are widely used throughout the UK.
 However a recent Daily Mail article cites research by the German Study on Aging, Cognition and Dementia in Primary Care Patients, linking the taking of PPIs with a 44% higher chance of developing dementia.

 The study, carried out by a large German health insurer, used data from German adults over the age of 75, of whom 4% were taking PPIs (defined as a prescription for omeprazole, pantoprazole and several related medicines) and 96% were not.
 Over a period of 7 years, it compared the risk of a new diagnosis of dementia between those two groups.
 The conclusion drawn from the study suggested that avoidance of PPIs could prevent the development of Alzheimer’s and other kinds of dementia.